-Since the day Garrett released the video on the new AT MAX I have seen a lot of negative responses on social media.
-Garrett hit it out of the park with the AT pro and AT gold and that’s not even debatable.
-I don’t care if you don’t like either machine so many people have proven over and over again that these detectors are top notch.
-I think by simply watching a video on the new AT max and judging it negatively is not only uncalled for but damaging.
+Since the day Garrett released the video on the new AT Max Metal Detector I have seen a lot of negative responses on social media.
+Garrett hit it out of the park with the AT Pro and AT Gold and that’s not even debatable.
+I don’t care if you don’t like either machine so many people have proven over and over again that these metal detectors are top notch.
+I think by simply watching a video on the new AT Max and judging it negatively is not only uncalled for but damaging.
 How can you possibly judge a metal detector (or anything for that matter) without at least first seeing what people think about it after they are available for purchase?

 I am a member of several Facebook groups relating to metal detecting.
 One particular manufacture group was bashing and making fun of it to the point I left the group.
 I like to joke as much as the next person and probably more but I didn’t find any humor in this group making fun of the At max, a machine that isn’t even available yet!